Esteban Ocon: Early and personal life

-Esteban Ocon was born in Évreux, Normandy to Sabrine Khelfane and Laurent Ocon, a mechanic who owns a garage in Évreux.
-His paternal family is originally from Málaga.
-While competing in karting, his parents had to sell their family home, which included his father's garage, to fund his karting career.
+Esteban José Jean-Pierre Ocon-Khelfane was born on 17 September 1996 in Évreux, Normandy to Sabrina Khelfane and Laurent Ocon, a mechanic who owns a garage in Évreux.
+His paternal family is originally from Málaga, Spain, and his mother has roots in Algeria.
+While competing in karting, his parents decided to sell their family home, which included his father's garage, to fund his karting career.
 After selling the house, they lived and travelled to races in a caravan Ocon also used as a motor home.
+Ocon admitted that he almost gave up on his racing career to work at McDonald's.